10 Feb 2023

 Everyone can be a user if they intend to reproduce the media for commercial use.
 But here are some examples of the users:

 A media release form is generally short.
-Though there is no strict rules for how a media release form should look like, here are some basic features one may specify:
+Though there are no strict rules for how a media release form should look like, here are some basic features one may specify:

 In case a parent or guardian is authorising the visuals on behalf of their children, he/she should also include the children’s names and ages in the form.